House Plan Profile

 A powder room and utility room are at the rear.
 The utility room has exterior access, and can double as a mud room.

 The Langford's master suite and sleeping loft share a bathroom on the second level.
-Cozy window seats could be built into one or all of the dormers, which also make pleasant desk, sewing or display alcoves.
+This cape cod house plan has cozy window seats could be built into one or all of the dormers, which also make pleasant desk, sewing or display alcoves.